-The astigmatism control, labeled ASTIG on the front panel is a potentiometer, R920, connected between regulated +225 volts and regulated +100 volts.
+The ASTIGMATISM control is a potentiometer, R920, connected between regulated +225 volts and regulated +100 volts.

 An external cathode connection is provided via C901 for introducing external z-axis signals to provide beam-intensity modulation if desired.
 R905 prevents dc, which might leak through the dielectric of C901, from developing high voltage at the connector.